 Please note, MSDSonline may ONLY be used as the SOLE SDS resource if ALL employees with the potential for chemical exposure in any given area have full access (i.e. computer access, a general understanding of how to navigate the system, etc.) to the service; otherwise, hard copies must be made readily available as well.

-Each department head or designee must also send copies of all SDSs to the Environmental Health and Safety Officer at email@example.com, or, the SDS(s) can be faxed to the attention of the Environmental Health and Safety Officer at (631) 420-9173.
+Each department head or designee must also send copies of all SDSs for new chemicals as they arrive to the Environmental Health and Safety Officer at firstname.lastname@example.org, or, the SDS(s) can be faxed to the attention of the Environmental Health and Safety Officer at (631) 420-9173.
+Whichever means is used to submit the SDS, be certain to add under separate cover details that include the specific location where the chemical(s) are to be used/stored - identify the Building, Department, Room Number and the Specific Location (i.e. cabinet A, stockroom, under fume hood #1, etc.).
 Once received, the proper SDS will be “paired” with the associated chemical(s) within MSDSonline, and hard copies will be maintained on file.

 SDSs should be reviewed prior to purchase to properly evaluate the hazards and risks associated with the substances being considered for use.